wcaneira/cypress/npm/react/examples/sass-and-ts/README.md

 }
 ```

-To bundle code using the same [webpack.config.js](webpack.config.js) file, we point at it from [cypress/plugins/index.js](cypress/plugins/index.js) file.
+To bundle code using the same [webpack.config.js](webpack.config.js) file, we point at it from the [Cypress configuration](./cypress.config.js).